 A caesarean birth can usually be done with a type of regional anaesthetic such as an epidural which allows you to remain awake.

 Because it is a form of intervention that involves major abdominal surgery, recovery after a c-section generally takes longer than after a vaginal birth.

-There are two kinds of c-sections: unplanned and planned.
+There are two kinds of caesarean sections:

 Although it sounds alarming, not all unplanned c-sections have to happen quickly.
 For example, you may have a c-section if you are in labour for a long time but you don’t seem to be getting closer to giving birth.
 In this case, it may be hours between you and the consultant agreeing to do a caesarean section, and you going into surgery.

 In other circumstances, the c-section needs to take place as soon as possible because an unexpected problem has arisen and your baby needs to be born urgently.
 If this happens, you’ll probably go into surgery within half an hour of the decision being made.

 More than one in ten women have unplanned c-sections, so it’s worth thinking about what you’d like to happen if you do end up having a caesarean section birth.
 Discuss it with your midwife in advance and include this information when you’re writing your birth plan.